MatthewBurfitt/Path-homology-with-field-coefficients/README.md

       <img src="Euler2.png" alt="alt text" width="100%" height="100%">
 </p>

-The next example corresponds to Example 6.1 form the a accompanying paper.
+The following example corresponds to Example 6.1 form the [the accompanying paper](???).
 With rational coefficients, the path boundary matrix of the digraph $`G`$ between dimension $`4`$ and dimension $`3`$ has entries of an arbitrary multiplicity $`t`$.
 Try changing the value of $`t`$ and or the coefficients!